lab-cosmo/chemiscope/docs/src/getting-started/json-format.rst

 Metadata (``meta``)
 ~~~~~~~~~~~~~~~~~~~

-Optional.
+Required.
 Contains description of your dataset.
 The fields will be rendered as markdown.

 .. list-table:: Metadata fields
    :header-rows: 1